71104/oogl.js/README.md

 Getting started
 ===============

-To get started with OOGL, include it using a &t;script&gt; tag in the &lt;head&gt; of your document:
+To get started with OOGL, include it using a &lt;script&gt; tag in the &lt;head&gt; of your document:

 	<script type="text/javascript" src="http://cdn.oogljs.com/oogl-1.0.0.min.js"></script>

-Then place a <canvas> in your DOM and create an OOGL context through JavaScript:
+Then place a &lt;canvas&gt; in your DOM and create an OOGL context through JavaScript:

 	<canvas id="canvas" width="800" height="600">
 		<p>No browser support.</p>